Pittsburgh Family Photographer | Mary Beth Miller Photography

 I do not like to admit this, but it took me three kids and seven years to finally schedule a family photo session with a professional photographer.
 I reached out to a very talented local photographer and we scheduled a session for my family here on the farm.

-For the weeks leading up to the session I OBSESSED over clothing choices.
+For the weeks leading up to the session, I OBSESSED over clothing choices.
 My family is super casual and we live and work on a farm.
-My kids are usually shirtless and barefoot most of the year.
-I love jeans and leggings and pony tails.
+My kids are usually shirtless and barefoot for most of the year.
+I love jeans and leggings and ponytails.
 My husband still has clothes from middle school that he loves to wear and it’s a big deal if he ever wears a button dress shirt….yet I still felt the need to go buy everyone new shirts and shorts for this session.
-I bought myself a few skirts and dresses because I could not decide (I never wear skirts and dresses) and wondered if I could learn to do my hair and put on makeup before the big day.
+I bought myself a few (fancier than I normally wear) skirts and dresses because I could not decide and wondered if I could learn to do my hair and put on makeup before the big day.
 (I obviously am not the kind of woman that ever spent time perfecting these things and I am not the kind of woman that knows how to coordinate outfits for four males and myself.)

 I literally stressed about clothing and hair up until the very minute that the photographer pulled into my driveway.
 In between throwing clothes around my room and on my bed attempting to create the perfect look, I was yelling at and bribing my kids into behaving for the photo session.

-EVERYONE WAS STRESSED OUT BECAUSE OF MY FREAKING OUT
+EVERYONE WAS STRESSED OUT BECAUSE I WAS FREAKING OUT

 So we make it through the session with a little…ok a lot of me grumbling at kids and the husband under my breath to beg them to “stop making that face!”
 A couple of weeks later we receive the photos and I love all of them and I choose one to print and frame and hang on the wall and then after I hung it my husband decided to be honest with me…